nathaniel-bennett/winsharpfuzz/README.md

 This library is still a work in progress.
 Future plans include:

-- Adding a build pipeline
+- ~~Adding a build pipeline~~ Done!
-- Creating a NuGet repository to make installation of the library easier
+- ~~Creating a NuGet repository to make installation of the library easier~~ Done!
+- Automating NuGet version updates
 - Exploring compatability options with WinAFL and other Windows fuzzers